-A. CSI Enhanced Confocal Imaging (Tomography \rightarrow Radar)
+A. Contrast Source Inversion Enhanced Confocal Imaging (Tomography \rightarrow Radar)

-The most used radar imaging approach is based on the CI scheme, which has been widely employed in microwave breast imaging [8], [9].
+The most used radar imaging approach is based on the coherent integration (CI) scheme, which has been widely employed in microwave breast imaging [5], [6].
 Although the CI could reconstruct the reflection coefficient profile with considerably less complexity, compared with the IS approach, its reconstruction accuracy highly depends on the assumed propagation model, which is mostly set as homogeneous media with average dielectric breast profiles.
 However, in dealing with highly heterogeneous breast media, the aforementioned presumption generates a nonnegligible erroneous response because of a mismatch between real and assumed dielectric properties.
-Most studies assume that a clutter response such as skin reflection or heterogeneity-caused scattering is perfectly eliminated during the CI preprocessing, which is hardly possible realistically.
-This is because a skin reflection waveform generally depends on the breast shape (e.g., the curvature of the surface) or the distance between the element and the skin surface (dielectric coupling effect), which has been demonstrated in some works in [36], [37], and [38].
+Most studies assume that a clutter response such as skin reflection or heterogeneitycaused scattering is perfectly eliminated during the CI preprocessing, which is hardly possible realistically.
+This is because a skin reflection waveform generally depends on the breast shape (e.g., the curvature of the surface) or the distance between the element and the skin surface (dielectric coupling effect), which has been demonstrated in some works in the literature [27]-[29].